|

 DESCRIPTION:

-The Joint Strike Fighter program was started to replace a myriad of aircraft for the US Air Force, US Navy, US Marines, and the British Royal Navy beginning around 2010.
-Since each branch hoping to acquire the JSF has different needs, each variant of the aircraft will be tailored to the requirements of that service.
-The USAF is planning to acquire some 1,760 conventional takeoff attack fighter variants to replace the F-16 and A-10 while the Navy and Marines are looking to replace older models of the F/A-18.
-The Navy's approximately 300 to 480 aircraft will be generally similar to the Air Force model but will carry more fuel for greater range.
-The Marines also need about 480 vertical/short takeoff and landing (V/STOL) aircraft to replace its fleet of AV-8B Harriers, so its version will feature a ducted lift-fan to assist in vertical flight.
-The Royal Navy is also interested in purchasing about 60 V/STOL models to replace the Harrier while the Royal Air Force plans to acquire another 90 to replace its Harrier fleet.
-The origins of the JSF project can be traced back to 1986 when a combined US and UK study explored a potential supersonic replacement for the Harrier and Sea Harrier.
-The most simple approach studied looked at adding plenum chamber burning to each of the Harrier's four rotating nozzles, but this idea was rejected due to problems with ground erosion and hot gas being reingested by the engine.
-The study also rejected other advanced thrust vectoring approaches as being too complicated, too heavy, or too risky.
-A completely unrelated project began in 1990 when the Advanced Research Project Agency (ARPA) commenced the Common Affordablle Lightweight Fighter (CALF) study.
-The purpose of CALF was to propose possible options for a multi-service aircraft, including a variant with vertical flight capability.
-This project eventually led to the Supersonic Strike Fighter study of 1991 through 1994 in which several aircraft and engine manufacturers were contracted to explore fighter and propulsion ceoncepts for a future multi-role combat plane.
-CALF focused primarily on development of a supersonic short/vertical takeoff and landing (STOVL) aircraft, but an additional project underway at the time studied the feasibility of a joint combat aircraft for the US Air Force and US Navy.
-Supported by the US Department of Defense, this effort was known as the Joint Advanced Strike Technology (JAST) project.
-JAST had resulted from a merger of the Navy's Attack/Fighter-Experimental (A/F-X) program that had followed the cancellation of the A-12 Avenger with the Air Force's Multi-Role Fighter (MRF) study intended to develop a replacement for the F-16.
-CALF was also merged into JAST in 1994, and the project was later renamed Joint Strike Fighter (JSF).
-The goal of JSF was to develop a common aircraft for the USAF, USN, USMC, and RN.
+The Joint Strike Fighter program was begun to replace a myriad of aircraft for the US Air Force, US Navy, US Marines, and the British Royal Navy beginning around 2010.
+Since each branch hoping to acquire the JSF has different needs, each variant of the aircraft is tailored to the requirements of that service.
+The USAF plans to acquire a conventional takeoff attack fighter variant to replace the F-16 and A-10 while the Navy and Marines need to replace older models of the F/A-18.
+The Navy version is generally similar to the Air Force model but carries more fuel for greater range.
+The Marine Corps also needs a short takeoff/vertical landing (STOVL) aircraft to replace its fleet of AV-8B Harriers, so its version features a ducted lift-fan to assist in vertical flight.
+The Royal Navy similarly plans to purchase a STOVL model to replace the Sea Harrier while the Royal Air Force hopes to replace its Harrier II fleet.
+The origins of the JSF project can be traced to 1983 when the Defense Advanced Research Projects Agency (DARPA) began studies of technologies to build a supersonic replacement for the Harrier.
+The project eventually became a combined US and UK study called ASTOVL, for Advanced Short Take-Off/Vertical Landing.
+The simplest technique explored by ASTOVL was the addition of plenum chamber burning to each of the Harrier's four rotating nozzles.
+Although a supersonic "Super Harrier" concept was proposed, the plenum chambers were rejected due to problems with ground erosion and hot gas being reingested by the engine.
+The study also eliminated other advanced thrust vectoring approaches as being too complicated, too heavy, or too risky.
+Beginning in 1987, ASTOVL created a highly-classified program known as the STOVL Strike Fighter (SSF).
+SSF was largely a partnership between Lockheed Skunk Works and NASA Ames Research Center to explore advanced technologies for a stealthy, supersonic STOVL aircraft.
+This research concluded that such a plane could be built, and Lockheed successfully convinced both the US Air Force and US Marine Corps to support additional work potentially leading to a production model.
+As participation of the services grew, the ASTOVL program again morphed into a larger effort called the Common Affordable Lightweight Fighter (CALF) in 1993.
+The purpose of CALF was to propose options for a multi-service aircraft including a conventional variant for the Air Force and Navy as well as a vertical flight version for the Marines and Royal Navy.
+In addition to Lockheed, McDonnell Douglas and Boeing were contracted to participate in CALF to explore a variety of fighter and propulsion concepts for a future multi-role combat plane.
+Although CALF focused primarily on development of a supersonic STOVL aircraft, both the US Air Force and US Navy had other programs underway to explore future combat aircraft.
+The USAF had begun the Multi-Role Fighter (MRF) project in 1990 forseeing the need to develop a low-cost replacement for the F-16.
+Several major aircraft manufacturers developed proposals meeting the MRF requirements, but the project was cancelled owing to defense cutbacks following the end of the Cold War.
+The Navy, meanwhile, had begun the Advanced Tactical Aircraft (ATA) program, creating the deeply troubled A-12 Avenger, as well as the Naval Advanced Tactical Fighter (NATF) that considered developing a carrier-borne derivative of the F-22.
+Following cancellation of the A-12, the Navy began the Advanced-Attack (A-X) project in 1992 to develop a replacement for the A-6.
+Cancellation of the NATF led to increasing air-to-air requirements for the A-X and it evolved into the Advanced/Fighter-Attack (A/F-X) project.
+Five contractor teams were invited to participate in A/F-X. Both the MRF and A/F-X were cancelled in 1993, and the services were directed to merge their requirements into a new effort called the Joint Advanced Strike Technology (JAST) project.
+The primary goal of JAST was to study the feasibility of a joint combat aircraft for both the Air Force and Navy.
+Looking to save additional money, Congress also directed ASTOVL/CALF to be merged into JAST in 1994.
+JAST was later renamed Joint Strike Fighter (JSF) in 1996 with the goal of developing a common aircraft for the USAF, USN, USMC, and Royal Navy.
+The British counterpart to JAST and JSF began in 1996 as the Future Carrier Borne Aircraft (FCBA) program intended to replace the Royal Navy's Sea Harrier fleet.
+Once the Royal Air Force joined in 2001, FCBA became the Future Joint Combat Aircraft (FJCA) and later simply the Joint Combat Aircraft (JCA).
 Since the designation X-32 had already been set aside for a CALF STOVL demonstrator and X-35 for an advanced fighter demonstrator, these were reallocated to two Joint Strike Fighter demonstrators to compete for a production contract.
 Manufacturers began considering design concepts in 1994 and the official request for proposals was released in 1996.
-The three design teams that expressed interest included:
+The three design teams expressing interest included:

 |